-The division of planning, budget, and analysis was placed in the "Chancellor" division for every year, rather than shown separately, because it is so small.
+The division of Office of Data Analytics was placed in the "Chancellor" division for every year, rather than shown separately, because it is so small.

 Individuals with home departments Pharmacy, Environmental Design, and Silver and Gold Record, now associated with the UCHSC, UCD, and CU-system, respectively, were eliminated entirely from all years.
 (253 total person-year combinations)